Digital Millennium Copyright Act: Effect on analog video equipment

 Analog Copy Protection (ACP), the encryption technology created by Rovi Corporation (formerly Macrovision, now TiVo), is designed to thwart users' attempts to reproduce content via analog cables.
 When a DVD is played through an analog video cable and recorded using a VCR, Rovi's ACP technology will distort the copy partially or completely.

 The technology works by adding additional lines to the video signal.
 In the NTSC video standard, blank lines (vertical blanking intervals) that the user cannot see are used for functions like closed captioning.
 Rovi Corporation uses these blank lines to implement its ACP technology.

 The implementation of ACP has been ill-regarded by some video enthusiasts.
 Many claim that the technology has led to signal issues with VCRs and analog video equipment.
 Some VCRs misread the encryption used to prevent copying, distorting the video image regardless of whether the recording is original or a copy.

 The DMCA has been criticized for forcing all producers of analog video equipment to support the proprietary copy protection technology of Rovi Corporation, a commercial firm.
 The producers of video equipment are forced by law to support and implement the corporation's proprietary technology.
 This benefits Rovi Corporation financially, whereas those forced to implement it receive neither profit nor compensation.

 Additionally, some criticize the implementation of ACP as a violation of their fair use rights.
-A recently developed TV-streaming product called the Slingbox uses analog signals to convey video from television to a mobile device.
+A TV-streaming product called the Slingbox uses analog signals to convey video from television to a mobile device.
 However, the encryption used by ACP blocks analog transmission, rendering the Slingbox unusable.
 Additionally ACP blocks the use of recording for educational purposes.
 On one or more accounts, students have not been able to cite and record cable sources properly due to ACP restrictions.